Flamenco Tour 2014

 Support sessions with Laura to practice material studied in class

 Spa!
-A relaxing visit to the Hammam Andalusí (Arabic baths) for a massage and to soak in the baths
+A relaxing visit to the Hammam Andalusí (Arabic baths) for a massage and to soak in the baths.
+Click here to learn more about what we do at the hammam.

 A cute apartment in the historic Barrio San Miguel just minutes away from the dance studio and two of the most well-known flamenco peñas.
 Multiple occupancy apartments equipped with kitchen, washing machine, living and sleeping area.
 (Private rooms available at additional cost.)